DimosPagakis/DimosPagakis/README.md

 You can review the code base here.
 [API](https://github.com/BenSheep/API) & [Web App](https://github.com/BenSheep/Client)

 ### 🌱 I’m currently learning
-I'm currently on the lookout for new frameworks and technologies to learn and also taking an online nanodegree program at Udacity about [Product Management](https://www.udacity.com/course/product-manager-nanodegree--nd036)
+I'm currently on the lookout for new frameworks and technologies to learn.
+Recently, I graduated from a [Product Management](https://www.udacity.com/course/product-manager-nanodegree--nd036) nanodegree program provided by Udacity.
+Product Management is my future dream job and I'm actively gathering as much knowledge to be used when the opportuinity is presented.

  ### 👯 I’m looking to collaborate on
  Anything that piques my interest really.
 As long as I like the project and I do have time to put quality work in, I'm always up to the task.